alexbbell/alexeybeliaeffru/README.md

 ("D:\\Projects\\AbbContentEditor\\AbbContentEditor\\bin\\Debug\\net6.0\\AbbContentEditor.exe")

 ## News
+2023.12.31
+Implemented the multiplication and the division in math for Ian

 2023.10.11
 Implemented the analog clock component, it is built as a vidget at the Homepage.
 I don't really know why I did it, but I wanted to.